-Students, who complete the course, will have demonstrated the ability to do the following:
+Students, who comple te the course, will have e demonstrated the abilit v to do the following: Students, who comple te the course, whi have actions in acca the astin

 S.No.
 Description AITB03.01 Able to show the importance of alphabets, strings and languages to construct finite automata AITB03.02 Demonstrate the behavior of deterministic finite automata AITB03.03 Able to understand the functionality of non- deterministic finite automata AITB03.04 Show the differences between the deterministic finite automata and non- deterministic finite automata AITB03.05 Able to understand the Regular sets, regular expressions, identity rules AITB03.06 Analyze the construction of finite automata for a given regular expressions AITB03.07 Able to understand the conversion of finite automata to regular expressions AITB03.08 Able to understand the pumping lemma of regular sets, regular grammars, right linear and left linear grammars AITB03.09 Able to create right most and leftmost derivation trees for given strings AITB03.10 Analyze the Ambiguity in context free grammars AITB03.11 Able to understand the minimization process of context free grammars AITB03.12 Apply the push down automata for acceptance of context free languages AITB03.13 Apply the Chomsky normal form and Greibach normal forms to eliminate the Ambiguity in context free grammars AITB03.14 Able to construct the push down automata for given context free languages AITB03.15 Able to construct the deterministic push down automata to accept the context free languages AITB03.16 Show the difference between deterministic push down automata and non- deterministic push down automata AITB03.17 Able to understand the functionality of Turing machine AITB03.18 Able to understand the recursively enumerable languages and Church's hypothesis AITB03.19 Analyze the functionality of different types of Turing machines AITB03.20 Apply the linear bounded automata and context sensitive language.